Days Countdown

 Eid al-Adha: A Celebration of Sacrifice and Community

-Eid al-Adha, often referred to as the “Festival of Sacrifice,” is one of the two major Islamic holidays celebrated by millions of people worldwide.
-It holds immense cultural, religious, and social significance.
-Observed during the Islamic month of Dhu al-Hijjah, Eid al-Adha commemorates the willingness of Prophet Ibrahim (Abraham) to sacrifice his son as an act of obedience to God.
-This narrative is detailed in the Quran and resonates deeply with the Islamic faith.
+Eid al-Adha, often called the “Festival of Sacrifice,” is one of the two major Islamic holidays observed by Muslims around the world.
+Celebrated during the Islamic month of Dhu al-Hijjah, it commemorates Prophet Ibrahim’s willingness to sacrifice his son in obedience to God.
+The account, found in the Quran, remains central to Islamic belief and practice.

 The Historical Context of Eid al-Adha